 The Chair of the Wellcome Trust, Baroness Manningham-Buller visited the exhibit pod, and spoke to the Design for Creativity and Innovation in Informal Science Learning team of academic researchers and science centre practitioners.
 The team explained to the Baroness about the live science experiments we are undertaking with it, and the research outcomes we might see.
-The Baroness officially opened the Brain Zone gallery at the Centre for Life, where the exhibit pod is hosted amongst other exhibits that engage people with exploring how our brains work.
+The Baroness officially opened the Brain Zone gallery at the Centre for Life in Newcastle, where the exhibit pod is hosted amongst other exhibits that engage people with exploring how our brains work.

 The Brain Zone has had input from practitioners and designers, and also from from a wide-range of scientists and researchers, from neuroscientists to psychologists.
 However, our multidisciplinary team of academics from Durham University broadened out the disciplines represented to include anthropology, digital humanities, and computer scientists (Dr Hannah Rudman is Honorary Fellow at Durham University, and brings the computer science discipline of information systems to the team, as well as her design thinking and participatory action research methods).